-I lead the user experience and digital strategy for Techstars' web products.
+I currently lead the user experience and digital strategy at Techstars.
 As we continue to grow as a company and diversify our revenue, I’ve worked to build a scalable design system and optimize our digital touchpoints.

 What started out as a single accelerator in Boulder, CO, Techstars has scaled to over 150 countries worldwide, and in the process we'd amassed 10 years of inconsistent styles, branding, and typography along the way.